-This is also known has phonetic keyboard.
+This is also known as a phonetic keyboard.
 Let us take the example of Hindi phonetic keyboard.
 Few examples of these keyboards are: Oneindia.in, Google, Quillpad.
 I quote an example from Google pages below,

 This lets you type Hindi words phonetically in English script and still have them appear in their correct alphabet.
 Note that this is not the same as translation — it is the sound of the words that are converted from one alphabet to the other, not their meaning.
 For example, typing “mahesh” transliterates into Hindi as: महेश

-InScript (Indian Script) is a touch typing keyboard layout scheme for inputting Indic text on computer.
-This keyboard layout, developed by C-DAC, is standardized by Government of India for Indic Computing.
+InScript (Indian Script) is a touch-typing keyboard layout scheme for inputting Indic text on a computer.
+This keyboard layout, developed by C-DAC, is standardized by the Government of India for Indic Computing.

 InScript keyboard now comes inbuilt in all of the newer operating systems including Windows (2000, XP, Vista), Linux and Macintosh.

-Due to the phonetic/alphabetic nature of the keyboard, a person who knows typing in one Indian script can type in any other Indian script.
+Due to the phonetic/alphabetic nature of the keyboard, a person who knows to type in one Indian script can type in any other Indian script.
 This is because of the fact that the basic character set of the Indian languages is common.
-For e.g. in all languages the character ‘c’ translates to ‘ma’ in that language (in Hindi it would be म ).
-The advantage of Inscipt keyboards is you need to use lesser number of key strokes compared to the phonetic one.
+For e.g. in all languages, the character ‘c’ translates to ‘ma’ in that language (in Hindi it would be म ).
+The advantage of Inscipt keyboards is you need to use a lesser number of keystrokes compared to the phonetic one.